rosadecsai/grouping_authors/README.md

 ### Source
 * search_similarity_author_journal generates different files.
 Between them, we note:
   *  similarity_core.csv and similarity_core.net: Contain the similarity matrix between different authors.
 With  similarity_core.net, you can use Pajek software.
   *  Show the dendrogram image.
-For every cluster, create two sets of files Author_Clus_<n>.txt, which stores the author within the cluster.
+For every cluster, create two sets of files Author_ClusAll_<n>.txt, which stores the author within the cluster.
 Also, it creates the clus_<n>.txt with the journal and weight by cluster
 *  get_max_min_similarity gets the more and less similar author to the input author.